PyMySQL/mysqlclient/doc/user_guide.rst

       can be either:

-      * a callable object which takes a string argument (the MySQL value),' returning a Python value
+      * a callable object which takes a string argument (the MySQL value), returning a Python value

       * a sequence of 2-tuples, where the first value is a combination of flags from ``MySQLdb.constants.FLAG``, and the second value